The French Social Security System III - Retirement

 Basic pensions under the general scheme are awarded by:

-However, in order to qualify for a full, maximum-rate pension at age 62, you must have accrued a required number of quarters of contributions.
-If you retire before that number has been reached, your pension will be permanently reduced.
+However, in order to qualify for a full - pension from the statutory retirement age, you must have accrued a required number of quarters of contributions, which varies according to your year of birth.
+If you don't have the full period of insurance, your pension will be permanently reduced (discounted).

-Once a claimant has reached a certain age, their pension will be calculated at the full rate regardless of how many quarters they have accrued.
-This age ranges from 65 to 67, as determined by the claimant's year of birth and circumstances.
+Once a claimant has reached 67, their pension will be calculated at the full rate (50%) regardless of how many quarters they have accrued.

 The amount of the pension is determined by three factors: